SuperAuguste/zenpaper/README.md

 - Likewise, you can equave-shift scales; this uses the equave from before the new scale
 - The default root frequency is `220hz`.
 This is [actually what Xenpaper's root frequency is](https://github.com/dxinteractive/xenpaper/blob/4684a16be8f2ceaa387406ad5abc67c6862bc341/packages/xenpaper-ui/src/data/process-grammar.ts#L659) despite the docs saying otherwise, so this is not really a difference
+- Descending multi-ratios behave correctly (e.g. 3::1 and 3:2:1 are equivalent)

 You'll notice that the above differences are strict *additions*.